 Forensic pathologists are more than just your average physician.
 As a forensic pathologist, Dr. Satish Chundru bridges the gap between the medical and legal industries by investigating and examining the bodies of individuals that died suddenly, unexpectedly, or violently.
-His expertise also involves collecting forensic evidence, following scientific and legal procedures, and working with law enforcement to determine and document the cause of death (homicide, suicide, accidental, natural, or unknown).
+His knowledge also involves collecting forensic evidence, following scientific and legal procedures, and working with law enforcement to determine and document the cause of death (homicide, suicide, accidental, natural, or unknown).

 Generally, those interested in becoming forensic pathologists show a strong interest and aptitude for science, have an investigative mindset, are methodical and analytical, and possess the strong communication and interpersonal skills necessary for sharing their findings.